Relic Movie Review (2020) Watch It Next And Sob Your Eyes Out

 Relic Poster 2020

-You can watch Relic as a Stan Original in Australia and, Shudder in the USA.
-A thriller from Australia and a directorial debut for its writer Natalie Erika James.
+You can watch Relic as a Stan Original in Australia and on Shudder in the USA.
+A thriller from Australia and a directorial debut for its writer, Natalie Erika James.
 Relic is special.
-The filmmakers comprise a long list of heavy hitters with producers like Jake Gyllenhall (Nightcrawler), Mike Larocca, Todd Makurath (21 Bridges), and Anna McLeish (The Snowtown Murders) to name a few.
+The filmmakers comprise a long list of heavy hitters with producers like Jake Gyllenhall (Nightcrawler), Mike Larocca, Todd Makurath (21 Bridges), and Anna McLeish (The Snowtown Murders,) to name a few.

 Alongside distribution from IFC Midnight, Relic is a film you would be remiss not to seek out.
 With a story that works on various levels, it doesn’t string you along with jump scares.
 It also certainly wants you to try and escape the reality of its underlying sickness and instead follow the spirits that are haunting this house.